 Quite often, our customers will ask us about using GRP (glass reinforced plastic) processes to manufacture their products, but our response is always the same: there are too many advantages to using thermoformed products.

 What customers really love about thermoformed plastic products is the low costs and the fast turnaround times in relation to production.
 Thermoforming is most cost effective when producing larger volumes, meaning you’ll get more value for money.
 GRP is less efficient and tends to only be useful for very small production runs and creating prototypes.

-One feature of thermoformed plastic parts that is attractive to potential customers today, is the fact that the both the final parts and any excess material is 100% recyclable.
-In a society that is doing more than ever before to tackle climate change, reducing your own carbon footprint is important and with GRP, the final parts are non-recyclable and the process uses a significant amount of hazardous materials.
+One feature of thermoformed plastic parts that is attractive to potential customers today, is the fact that both the final parts and any excess material is 100% recyclable.
+In a society that is doing more than ever to tackle climate change, reducing your own carbon footprint is important and with GRP, the final parts are non-recyclable and the process uses a significant amount of hazardous materials.

 3. Thermoforming allows for large and small parts to be made